Trump plans tariffs on Mexico and Canada for Tuesday, while doubling existing 10% tariffs on China

 “The April Second Reciprocal Tariff date will remain in full force and effect,” Trump said as part of his Thursday social media post.

+In an interview with News Nation, Kevin Hassett, the director of the White House National Economic Council, said that the progress by Mexico and Canada on fentanyl “was not as impressive as the president had hoped.”
+There are significant differences between Canada and Mexico on the scale of drug smuggling.
+U.S. customs agents seized 43 pounds (19.5 kilograms) of fentanyl at the Canadian border during the last fiscal year, compared with 21,100 pounds (9,570 kilograms) at the Mexican border.

+Hassett stressed that the reciprocal tariffs would be in addition to the tariffs being placed on Canada and Mexico.

-Trump indicated Wednesday that European countries would face a 25% tariff.
+Trump indicated Wednesday that European countries would also face a 25% tariff as part of his reciprocal tariffs.
 He also wants separate tariffs on autos, computer chips and pharmaceutical drugs that would be levied in addition to the reciprocal tariffs.

 The president already announced that he's removing the exemptions on his 2018 steel and aluminum tariffs, in addition to planning taxes on copper imports.